-Naomi Korn Associates is one of the leading management consultancies in the UK specialising in copyright, licensing and data protection.
+Who we are: Naomi Korn Associates is one of the leading management consultancies in the UK specialising in copyright, licensing and data protection.
 We work with and provide consultancy services to a range of organisations.
 We are registered with the Information Commissioner’s Office (ICO) as a data controller: Registration number ZA329287.
-This privacy policy outlines why we collect personal data, how we use it, keep it safe and the rights of those whose data we hold.
+This privacy notice outlines why we collect personal data, how we use it, keep it safe and the rights of those whose data we hold.

 We will send you newsletters, information about our consultancy services, training and our latest advice, guidance and blog posts via our mailing list if you have actively consented to us doing so (e.g. you have opted to join our mailing list).
 Individuals signed up to our mailing list can withdraw their consent at any point by unsubscribing from the email or by contacting us at info@naomikorn.com.

-If you are an existing client or previous customer we may contact you with relevant news, updates, and promotions.
+3.4 Marketing If you are an existing or previous client or current or former training delegate we may contact you with relevant news, updates, and promotions.

 If you do not wish to receive marketing emails, please contact us at info@naomikorn.com.